clulab/eidos/README.md

 ### Running an interactive shell

-The RAPShell (RAP = Representative Agricultural Pathway) is an interactive shell for testing the output of Eidos.
+The EidosShell is an interactive shell for testing the output of Eidos.
 To run it, do

 ```
 ./shell
 ```

-To run the webapp version of RAPShell locally, do:
+To run the webapp version of EidosShell locally, do:

 ```
 sbt webapp/run